joelchrono12/joelchrono12.ml/_posts/2021-06-04-changing-my-site-navbar.md

 title: How to highlight the current section of a Jekyll website
 header: How to highlight the current section of a Jekyll website
 description: I have always enjoyed messing around with my website, today its not different, I decided to fix some stuff and add a nice detail to my navigation bar
-tags: webdev foss blog tutorial
+tags: webdev foss blog tutorial jekyll
 permalink: /blog/changing-my-site-navbar/
 layout: post
 date: "2021-06-04 19:19:41 -0500"